If your question does not appear in this list, please contact us at email@example.com or call 1-800-789-2611, and we will happily assist you.

 - Can I make a gift jointly with my spouse/significant other?

 Where have faculty and staff given to in the past?

-You are welcome and encouraged to make your gift to any area you wish, designations options are listed on the pledge form for your convenience.
+You are welcome and encouraged to make your gift to any area you wish, designation options are listed on the donation form for your convenience.

 How much should I give?

 You determine amount of your gift according to your own charitable interests, your personal willingness to give, and your financial capacity.
 No gift is too small.
 It's your participation in the effort that matters most.